‘Mouse in Transition’: And Then There Was…Ken! (Chapter 4)

-New chapters of Mouse in Transition will be published every Wednesday on Cartoon Brew.
+New chapters of Mouse in Transition are published on Cartoon Brew.
 It is the story of Disney Feature Animation—from the Nine Old Men to the coming of Jeffrey Katzenberg.
 Ten lost years of Walt Disney Production’s animation studio, through the eyes of a green animation writer.
 Steve Hulett spent a decade in Disney Feature Animation’s story department writing animated features, first under the tutelage and supervision of Disney veterans Woolie Reitherman and Larry Clemmons, then under the watchful eye of young Jeffrey Katzenberg.
 Since 1989, Hulett has served as the business representative of the Animation Guild, Local 839 IATSE, a labor organization which represents Los Angeles-based animation artists, writers and technicians.

 I was back in Don Duckwall’s office, exchanging insincere smiles with him.
 I had been on The Fox and the Hound with Larry Clemmons, Woolie Reitherman, and everybody else for half a year.
 But now Don wanted me to go on another assignment.